Memory in Motion

 Maki Satake, 2000-2012, 13’40 mins

-After her family moves away from their hometown of Toyokoro, the filmmaker uses footage from her archive of VHS tapes to examine and preserve the sites of cherished family memories.
-Returning to these sites, she records herself re-engaging with the places of her formative years.
+After her family leaves their hometown of Toyokoro, the filmmaker turns to an archive of VHS footage to examine and preserve the sites of cherished family memories.
+Returning to these places, she records herself re-engaging with the landscapes of her formative years.